In Charlotte diocese, ranks of pastors decline amid surge in administrators

 May 18, 2026

-Intensifying a trend begun last year, a North Carolina bishop appointed parochial administrators rather than pastors to lead eight of his diocese’s parishes.
+Intensifying a trend begun last year, a North Carolina bishop earlier this month appointed parochial administrators rather than pastors to lead eight of his diocese’s parishes, effective July 1.

-In early 2024, before Bishop Martin’s episcopal ordination, the diocese had 76 parishes and 17 missions, according to that year’s edition of The Official Catholic Directory.
-At the time, only one parish was led by a parochial administrator, according to the Directory.
+In early 2024, before Bishop Martin’s episcopal ordination, the diocese had 76 parishes and 17 missions, with only one parish led by a parochial administrator, according to that year’s edition of The Official Catholic Directory.

-That administrator was leading the diocese’s largest parish in place of a pastor who had been accused of sexually abusing minors before his priestly ordination, as well as boundary violations in every parish in which he had served.
+At the time, the sole parochial administrator of a parish was administering the diocese’s largest parish in place of a pastor who had been accused of sexually abusing minors before his priestly ordination, as well as boundary violations in every parish in which he had served.
 In January, Bishop Martin returned the former pastor to active ministry in another assignment.

 For all current news, visit our News home page.